Integral and differential structures for quantum field theory

-Coming back to field operators and their action in the context of $\qM(D)$, we remind the reader that the self-adjoint elements of the space $L^{\cosh-1}(\mathfrak{M}(D))$ represents the space of regular observables.
-If then the field operators are to be \emph{regular} in this sense, a natural restriction to place on them would be to require them to embed into the space $L^{\cosh-1}(\mathfrak{M}(D))$ in a natural way.
-This leads us to the following definition \begin{definition} A field operator $\phi(f)$ affiliated to $\mathfrak{M}(D)$ is said to satisfy an \emph{$L^{\cosh-1}$ regularity restriction} if the strong product $\varphi_{\cosh-1}(h)^{1/2}\phi(f)\varphi_{\cosh-1}(h)^{1/2}$ is a closable operator for which the closure is $\tau$-measurable, i.e. the closure is an element of the space $\widetilde{\cM}$. \end{definition}
+The above facts suggest that from a physical point of view, the space $L^{\cosh-1}(\mathfrak{M}(D))$, ought to be a natural home for the field operators.
+If then the field operators are to be \emph{regular} in the sense of \cite{ML, LM}, a natural restriction to place on them would be to require them to embed into the space $L^{\cosh-1}(\mathfrak{M}(D))$.
+This leads us to the following definition